Kim Tserkezie: Personal life

 Tserkezie was diagnosed with a progressive neuromuscular disorder spinal muscular atrophy as a child and has been a wheelchair user for most of her life.
 Her website was voted "best representation of a wheelchair user" by children's organisation Whizz Kidz in 2005.
 In 2020, she was named as one of the UK's 100 most influential disabled people.

-She married schoolteacher Daniel Tunnicliffe in 2008 and they have two children together, Dan and Stella.
+She married schoolteacher Daniel Tunnicliffe in 2008 and they have two children together.